-Louise Ridley is an award-winning journalist, living and working in London.
+Louise Ridley is an award-winning journalist based in London.
 She is currently on maternity leave and will join Insider as a senior editor in April 2022. was previously a senior journalist at BBC Newsbeat.
-She has also worked at special projects editor at HuffPost UK and news editor for longform and special projects for BuzzFeed UK, and has also worked at publications including BBC Focus magazine, the Evening Standard and Campaign magazine.
+She has also worked at special projects editor at HuffPost UK and news editor for longform and special projects for BuzzFeed UK, and worked at publications including BBC Focus magazine, the Evening Standard and Campaign magazine.